What is a pericardial window?

 Many different conditions can cause fluid to build up abnormally around the heart.

 pain.
-Sometimes this is treatable with medications.
-In other cases, this abnormal
+Sometimes this is treatable with medicines.
+In other cases, this abnormal fluid

 A pericardial window can help decrease the fluid around the heart.
 It can also help

-diagnose the source of the extra fluid.
+diagnose the cause of the extra fluid.
 Conditions that might need a pericardial window

 Sometimes doctors don’t know why the fluid builds up.